Dr Shelly Allen

 - Mary Seacole MS 3.27

 - SEEK: Research profile

-Employed at the University of Salford since 2002 having previously been a Lecturer-Practitioner.
-I qualified as a Mental Health Nurse in 1994 with an undergraduate degree Birmingham University.
-My clinical experience includes acute admissions, forensic mental health care and in a A&E Crisis Service.
-I currently have an Honorary contract as a Therapist in Psychodynamic Psychotherapy based in an eating disorders service.
+Dr. Shelly Allen has been employed at the University of Salford since 2002 having previously been a Lecturer-Practitioner.
+Dr. Allen qualified as a Mental Health Nurse in 1994 with an undergraduate degree from Birmingham University.
+Her clinical experience includes acute admissions, forensic mental health care and in a A&E crisis service.
+Dr. Allen is currently has an Honorary contract as a therapist in psychodynamic psychotherapy based in an eating disorders service.

-My Masters degree from Birmingham University & Specialist Practitioner award in Mental Health in 1998 continued my interest in supporting people who self harm and I later attained my PhD focused on this area at Salford University.
+Shelley has masters degree from Birmingham University & Specialist Practitioner.
+She received an award in Mental Health in 1998 and this continued her interest in supporting people who self harm and also attained a PhD focused on this area at Salford University.

 - Preparation for Professional Practice in Mental Health Nursing Module Leader